Blog

 How Much Does a Knock Down Rebuild Cost?

-Demolition & Site Preparation ($30,000–$80,000+)
+Demolition & Site Preparation (often $30,000–$80,000+)

-Architecture, engineering, surveying, and energy complianceRegulatory Costs
+Architecture, engineering, surveying, energy complianceRegulatory Costs

-Landscaping, driveways, fencing, and decksTemporary Living
+Landscaping, driveways, fences, decksTemporary Accommodation

-Rent or storage during 9–18 months of constructionContingency (10–20%)
+Rent or storage during 9–18 months of workA contingency allowance (typically 10–20%)

 Understanding Planning Approvals & Building Rules